fartem/lcsp/README.md

 $ lcsp author
 ```

-### How to write your own `LCSPResolver`
+### How to write your own `LCSPFinder`

 #### Read before start

-`lcsp` works with custom resolvers - classes that should placed in your project and that will perform
+`lcsp` works with custom finders - classes that should placed in your project and that will perform
 search locally.

-You need to write resolver classes in Ruby because only this format accepting right now, but all work
+You need to write finder classes in Ruby because only this format accepting right now, but all work
 around search and parse for your repository you can place in classes/scripts/files in any other programming language.

 One of the correct and working example available